etcipnja/MLH/README.md

 - FILTER BY PLANT NAME
     - Filter by plant names (comma separated) for example "Carrot, Beets", case insensitive, '*' means select all
+    - You can negate search by providing '!' as the first element.
+For example "!, Carrot, Beets" selects all but Carrots and Beets
 - FILTER BY META DATA
     - MetaData is a piece of information (key:value) saved with the plant.
 Unfortunatelly you won't see it anywhere on the Farm Designer, but it is printed to the log.
 This farmware can update metadata, so you can use it in the